chep/copilot-chat.el/Readme.md

 Clone repository and eval files in emacs.

 ## Configuration
 When sending the first prompt, you will need to authenticate to github.
-Follow instruction and everything will be fine.
+Follow instructions and everything will be fine.

 ## Usage
 `(copilot-display)` displays copilot chat and prompt buffer.